Joystick and Remappable 9-18-2017

 your eaw.ini file with notepad.
 Make sure that the setting for Windows

-Joystick=1 and not zero. (this turns off the faulty EAW self Routines and Uses
+Joystick=1 and not zero. (this turns off the faulty DirectInput API EAW was

-the old Windows Controller API instead when set to 1.)
+the older Windows Controller API instead when set to 1.)
 Now re-enter the game and first go to Game Configuration/Set-Up> Controls and on the Controller Setup Screen,

 set your basic Flight Controls as outlined in step 3 above.
 If all went well